Junípero Serra: Controversy over the missions Serra operated

-Professor Edward Castillo, a Native American and director of Native American Studies at the Sonoma State University in California, said in a Firing Line episode with William F. Buckley Jr. that "... you pointed out [that] in my work I haven't cited Serra as oppressor.
-You can't put a whip in his hand.
+Professor Edward Castillo, a Native American and director of Native American Studies at the Sonoma State University in California, said in a Firing Line episode with William F. Buckley Jr. that "You can't put a whip in his [Serra's] hand.
 You can't put a smoking gun in his hand.
 And that is true.
 The man was an administrator."
+He compares Serra to Dillon S. Myer, who oversaw the Internment of Japanese Americans.

 Corine Fairbanks of the American Indian Movement proclaimed: "For too long the mission system has been glorified as these wonderful moments of California's golden era.
 That is not true.
 They were concentration camps.
 They were places of death.".

 Pope Francis, in addition to his canonization of Serra during a visit to the United States, called on Catholics to "embark upon a new chapter of evangelization."
 Francis further noted: "Instead of seeming to impose new obligations, (Christians) should appear as people who wish to share their joy, who point to a horizon of beauty and who invite others to a delicious banquet.
 It is not by proselytizing that the Church grows, but 'by attraction'."

 Catholic writers maintain that the attacks on Serra impose modern judgments about the appropriateness of Christian evangelization of non-Christians, and that much of the criticism leveled against Serra results from ahistorical value judgments.